jeromevde/Pandas-Nhanes/README.md

 # Explore the variables table in an interactive HTML table in browser
 explore()
 ```

+### Online Variables Explorer

+You can also explore the NHANES variables online at: https://jeromevde.github.io/Pandas-Nhanes

 ```python
 # Download a dataset as a pandas DataFrame
 TST_L = get_dataset("TST_L")